lapinek/java-rcs-developer/README.developing-scripted-connectors.md

     [rcs] Oct 19, 2022 06:56:41 PM INFO  TestScript: JSON object: [key:value]
     ```

 Methods of the `Log` class add additional information to the output: a timestamp, the log level, and the source reference.
-You should use `Log` for debugging output that is to stay in the code and be used in test and production.
+You should use `Log` for debugging output that is to stay in the code and be used in the final application.

-During the development phase, however, for a quick and temporary output, you could use the [println](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/PrintStream.html) method. `System.out.println` will automatically apply `.toString()` method available in all Java objects to the content it outputs.
+During the development phase, however, for a quick temporary output, you could use the [println](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/PrintStream.html) method. `System.out.println` will automatically apply `.toString()` method available in all Java objects to the content it outputs.
 This will allow to print out content of different types of variables without additional processing.
 It will be up to you to provide any extra info in the output.

 > Much of Java functionality is [imported in Groovy by default](https://groovy-lang.org/structure.html#_default_imports), including the `java.lang.*` package where `println` comes from.
 Hence, you don't need to use the full `System.out.println` statement.